kristopolous/tumblr-scraper/README.md

 This means that in ruby you could do the following:

-    username = hget('rusers', postid[5..-1])
+    username = hget('ruser', postid[5..-1])
     postid = postid[0..4].unpack('Q')

-Then using this, if you ran `log-digest` AND have scraped the username's blog you could go to `username.tumblr.com/logs/post.json` and get the id `postid` and then reconstruct the actual post.
+Then using this, if you ran `log-digest` AND have scraped the username's blog you could go to `username.tumblr.com/logs/posts.json` and get the id `postid` and then reconstruct the actual post.

-Authors
+> Note: Although a good deal of effort was put into compacting the information sent to redis, Authors
 -------

-The downloader is based on an earlier work by Jamie Wilkinson.
+The downloader is based on an earlier work by the following:

 * [Jamie Wilkinson](http://jamiedubs.com) ([@jamiew](https://github.com/jamiew))
 * [James Scott-Brown](http://jamesscottbrown.com/) ([@jamesscottbrown](https://github.com/jamesscottbrown))